 Skip to contents

 Performs internal validation of a prediction model development procedure via bootstrapping or cross-validation.
 Many model types are supported via the insight and marginaleffects packages or users can supply user-defined functions that implement the model development procedure and retrieve predictions.
 Bias-corrected scores and estimates of optimism (where applicable) are provided.
+See confint.internal_validate for calculation of confidence intervals.

 Usage